 In Boston, cannabis isn’t going anywhere, and neither are Marijuana Moms.
 Cannabis use as a cultural phenomenon is normalizing for cannabis enthusiasts and abstainers alike.
 Additionally, it brings in a lot of money to the state in the form of taxes, so expect the industry to keep growing, and quickly.
 For those who believe mothers deserve to enjoy the right to seek their medicine and enjoy themselves responsibly, there is ample cause for optimism that a brighter, healthier culture lies ahead.

 Happy Valley Is Here For Marijuana Moms

-For answers, guidance, tips, recommendations, and all things cannabis culture, visit Happy Valley online or in person at our Boston dispensary.
+For answers, guidance, tips, recommendations, and all things cannabis culture, visit Happy Valley online or in person at our East Boston dispensary.
 For more information regarding cannabis laws and regulations in Massachusetts please check out our resource center or the City of Boston’s Cannabis hub.
 For special deals and product updates on our growing menu, be sure to become a Happy Valley Insider.